 I retired from competitive swimming in 1997 to focus on my education.
 I graduated from the Pedagogical University of Samara in 2000 with a Bachelors of Arts and a Masters of Arts in Physical Education.

 After graduation, I coached swimming and managed pool operations at the Secondary School in Samara for 2 years.
 I then became a manager and aerobics instructor at the Samara City Sports Complex, and worked there for 2 years.

 I came to the United States in 2004 and began teaching group and private lessons in Las Vegas, NV for three years.

-I love living in Charlottesville, where I happily received my U.S. citizenship on September 11, 2009.
 I'm excited about the chance to work with many more swimmers of all ages and experience levels.
 Please don't hesitate to contact me to learn more!
 I look forward to working with you!